joshuakleveter/ydkjs/scope_and_closures/NOTES.md

 # Scope & Closures

+Left-hand side assignments are for variable _assignment_.
+Right-hand side assignments are for varaible _retreival_.

 LHS lookup variables are automatically generated _in the global scope_ if the program is not running in strict mode.
 This is one of the reasons it is best practice to always run JS in strict mode.